mas-bandwidth/gafferongames/content/post/integration_basics.md

 ## Implementing RK4

 There are many great explanations of the mathematics behind RK4 already.
 For example: [here](https://en.wikipedia.org/wiki/Runge–Kutta_methods), [here](http://web.mit.edu/10.001/Web/Course_Notes/Differential_Equations_Notes/node5.html) and [here](https://www.researchgate.net/publication/49587610_A_Simplified_Derivation_and_Analysis_of_Fourth_Order_Runge_Kutta_Method).
 I highly encourage you to follow the derivation and understand how and why it works at a mathematical level.
 But, seeing as the target audience for this article are programmers, not mathematicians, we're all about implementation here.
-So lets get started.
+So let's get started.

 Before we go any further let's define the state of an object as a struct in C++ so we have both position and velocity stored conveniently in one place: